privaci/privaci.github.io/_posts/2021-04-29-ci_sympoisum.md

 * System design and/or implementations
 * Combinations of the above

- With author’s permission, accepted submissions will be posted on the website, but will not be considered archival publications.
 Papers should be formatted using the [ACM Master Article Template](https://www.acm.org/publications/taps/word-template-workflow).
 For LaTeX users, choose <b>format=sigconf</b>.

 __Participation without submission: __ If you're interested in attending the